Return to the PCRE2 index page.

 --enable-fuzz-supportAt present this applies only to the 8-bit library.
 If set, it causes an extra library called libpcre2-fuzzsupport.a to be built, but not installed.
 This contains a single function called LLVMFuzzerTestOneInput() whose arguments are a pointer to a string and the length of the string.
 When called, this function tries to compile the string as a pattern, and if that succeeds, to match it.
 This is done both with no options and with some random options bits that are generated from the string.

 Setting --enable-fuzz-support also causes a binary called pcre2fuzzcheck to be created.
 This is normally run under valgrind or used when PCRE2 is compiled with address sanitizing enabled.
-It calls the fuzzing function and outputs information about it is doing.
+It calls the fuzzing function and outputs information about what it is doing.
 The input strings are specified by arguments: if an argument starts with "=" the rest of it is a literal input string.
 Otherwise, it is assumed to be a file name, and the contents of the file are the test string.

 In versions of PCRE2 prior to 10.30, there were two ways of handling backtracking in the pcre2_match() function.
 The default was to use the system stack, but if